ShengyuanLiu/cs3012/README.md

 # 2019.10.5
-add the only one left side or right side tree test
+add the only one left side root tree and only one right side root tree situation test

+# 2019.10.6
+add the one left root tree or one right root tree situation for the LCA code test